 Sinegal responded it was good business.
 Was he right?

-Some of the young among you may be wondering just who is Lee Iacocca.
-He first caught the nation’s attention as an executive at Ford Motor Company responsible for the introduction of a car that was to become iconic – the Mustang.
+Some of the young among you may be wondering just who Lee Iacocca is.
+He first caught the nation’s attention as an executive at Ford Motor Company responsible for introducing a car that was to become iconic – the Mustang.

 His strategic leadership skills became more apparent when he took over the struggling Chrysler Corporation in the late 1970s and returned that company to profitability.
 Iacocca’s achievements were enough to merit consideration as a candidate for President of the United States in the early 1980’s.